 There are numerous types of eyeliner on the market nowadays.
 Unfortunately, there is no such thing as an all-powerful eyeliner; instead, they are divided into distinct categories that are created for different functions around the eye.

-Listed below are the most common eyeliners in the cosmetic industry.
+Listed below are the most common types of eyeliners: how to use them.

 - Liquid eyeliners: Liquid eyeliner is a dark, opaque substance that comes in a small bottle and is applied with a small, sharp-tipped brush.